FAQ

 Waivers and Medical Forms

-In late November-early December. we will send you a registration packet that will include a waiver (see Waiver Sample (180)) and a medical form consisting of basic questions that will be kept private and will only be used by the group leader.
-In addition, each outing will have a Sierra Club sign-in sheet/waiver for that hike or trip.
+In late November-early December we will send you a registration packet that will include a waiver and a medical form consisting of basic questions that will be kept private and will only be used by the group leader.
+In addition, each outing may have a Sierra Club sign-in sheet/waiver for that hike or trip.

 What is WTC’s refund policy?